tim-barc/miscellaneous-notes-reports/README.md

 # Notes and Reports
 This repo is dedicated to posting random notes and reports on cybersecurity related topics.
 It is more or less a poorly formatted blog.
-I hope the provided documents can be of some use to someone else out there as everything is extremely beginner friendly.
-Happy hacking!
+I hope the provided documents can be of some use to someone else out there as everything is relatively beginner friendly.

 # Topics Covered in this Repo include:
 - How to create a bad usd (cheap version of the USB Rubber Ducky)